Road to Rio (TV program): Background

-Road to Rio discussed viewers through a history lesson of football’s biggest stage, including the legendary players who have delighted the crowd and their greatest plays and moments.
+Road to Rio discussed viewers through a history lesson of football’s biggest stage, including notable players and their significant matches and moments.

 Benitez, Borromeo and Araullo will give news and updates on the 32 teams that qualified to this year’s World Cup, their rosters, and the match-ups.
 They will also discuss the basic rules of football and the officials in charge of enforcing those rules on the field.